UCLLWebontwikkeling4/Express_Lecturers_GET/README.md

 ## **Troubleshooting**

+### **Debugging in VSCode and WSL**

+In VSCode, you can attach a debugger to a Node process and use breakpoints to debug your code.
+However, since the Node processes are running within WSL and VSCode in Windows (where no node processes are running), you'll need to perform some steps to get this working:

+-   In VSCode install the extension **Remote WSL**.
+-   Open VSCode in WSL by clicking on the yellow "><" icon on the bottom of the screen and selecting "Reopen folder in WSL".
+-   VSCode is now able to detect the Node processes.
+Press **Ctrl-shift-p** and type "Debug: attach to Node process".
+-   Select (the first) process in the list.
+-   You can now put breakpoints and start debugging

 ### **Network problems in WSL**

 If you're having problems in WSL when executing command that require a network connection, like **curl** or **ping**, try the following: